Numbers 20 – The Beginning of the End

 i.
 Moses, after doing what God had told him to do, then did something God had not told him to do: He lectured the nation.

 ii.
 Worse, he lectured the nation with an attitude of heart he had not shown before – one of anger and contempt for the people of God, with a bitter heart.
 Before, Moses fell on his face before God when the people rebelled (Numbers 16:4).
-At Meribah, when the people contended with Moses because there was no water, Moses cried out to the LORD, not against the people (Exodus 15:22-25).
-When the people did need to be boldly confronted, Moses did it; but without the edge of anger, contempt, and bitterness we see here (as in Exodus 17:1-7).
+At Marah, when the people contended with Moses because the waters were bitter, Moses cried out to the LORD, not against the people (Exodus 15:22-25).
+When the people did need to be boldly confronted, Moses did it (as at Massah and Meribah in Exodus 17:1-7); but without the edge of anger, contempt, and bitterness we see here.
 There are a hundred explanations for Moses’ frustration here (Psalm 106:32-33 describes how the people provoked Moses here), but not a single excuse.

 iii.
 Worse yet, Moses not only took the rebellion of the people against the LORD too personally, he also over-magnified his own partnership with God: Must we bring water for you out of this rock?
 Moses spoke as if he and God would do the job, as if they divided the work fifty-fifty; as if God couldn’t bring water unless he was around to speak to the rock.
 His lapse into contempt for the people led him into a lapse of subtle pride.